Die Hauptstadt, Capricorn

 At the moment, Lita was indeed walking on water.
 As was Maria.
 As was the bounty hunter Veles, as was the Monadic priest Simon, as was the sailor-turned-pirate Morandi, as was the foreign conductor engineer Emmanuel.
 Barefoot and walking along the surface of a crystalline river speckled with particles of glowing purple light.

 There was an encroaching winter chill in the air, and the rocks guarding the side of the riverbank were lightly frosted.
 Overhead, grayed sunlight bled in through the archway of branches and barely touched their skin.
-Every so often a chunk of ice would roll on down the stream towards them.
+Every so often a chunk of ice would glide on down the stream towards them.
 In response, Veles would offhandedly wave his conductor-gloved hand and the current would change causing the ice to flow around them.

 It was quite strange feeling the water pushing up against her toes and keeping her afloat, Maria thought.
 It reminded her of that time she had stolen a hot-air balloon from Cancer and had ridden on its top all the way to Taurus.
-The airy buoyancy, the feeling of exhilaration of being at the divide two different terrains.
+The airy buoyancy, the feeling of exhilaration of being at the divide of two different terrains.
 It was peaceful.

 “Golden Beast, your words are too kind!”
 Veles returned as he marched forward in front of them.
 Every so often, he would flick his hand and the glow of water beneath their feet would expand further ahead of them and recede a bit behind them.
 Despite the cold, Veles was still bare-chested, although he had taken up a much thicker fur-lined cloak that concealed his entire body.

 Maria herself had a similar cloak wrapped around herself.
 She had gotten it in exchange for some of her medals back at an Aquarian port.